automata-network/docs/docs/xata/farming-guide.md

 At any point in time, you can claim your rewards without unstaking, by clicking ' Harvest' after opening a farm.
 This will send all accumulated reward tokens to your wallet.

 ## Withdraw or exit the farm
-When you want to, you can unstake any amount of your LP tokens by clicking the 'Unstake Tokens' button.
+Unstake any amount of your LP tokens by clicking the 'Unstake Tokens' button.
 The remainder of your LP tokens will continue receiving rewards.

-If you wish to stop everything, you should click the 'Unstake All and Harvest' button instead.
+If you wish to unstake all your LP tokens, you should click the 'Unstake All and Harvest' button instead.
 This will claim all rewards and unstake all of your LP tokens in the same transaction.